sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Solution Summary
 By default, Quickstart deployments enable Transport Layer Security (TLS) for secure communication.

 This SAS Viya Quickstart Template for Azure will take a generic license for SAS Viya and deploy SAS into its own network.
 The deployment will create the network and other infrastructure.
-After the deployment completes, you will have the outputs for the Web endpoints for a deployed SAS Viya on recommended VMs.
+After the deployment completes, you will have the outputs for the Web endpoints for a deployed SAS Viya on recommended virtual machines (VMs).

-Deploying this Quickstart with default parameters builds the following SAS Viya environment in the Microsoft Azure Cloud, as shown in the following diagram.
+When you deploy the Quickstart with default parameters, the following SAS Viya environment is built in the Microsoft Azure Cloud:

 ![Network Diagram](AzureNetworkDiagram.jpg)